Buildings in ancient Israel: King Solomon’s Temple, Jericho’s walls, & Megiddo’s gate

 What was Solomon’s Temple like?

 The Bible (1 Kings 6:2-3) says King Solomon built the First Temple in Jerusalem, one of the Bible’s most ancient buildings, as a long-room temple with

-a separate room for the Holy of Holies (see the plan below).
+- a separate room for the Holy of Holies (you can see this in the floor plan below).

 There were two columns in the vestibule hall, and splendid furnishings and fittings.
 The walls were covered with wooden panels embellished with gold-leaf overlay.

 The Temple faced east.
 It was oblong and consisted of three rooms:

 - a porch or vestibule